reneras/ngeurope14/day1.md

 **Approach to Responsive Design**

-Often, a discussion around Mobile First or Desktop First?
+Often, a discussion around "Mobile First" or "Desktop First"?
 Not on this project.

 > Aims of consistent UI and interaction patterns lead us to adopting an **Everything First** approach.

 **UI Architecture**

-* BEM (Block, Element, Modifier) for class conventions, to promote re-usability
+* [BEM](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) (Block, Element, Modifier) for class conventions, to promote re-usability
-* Showed example of BEM in action
-* SMACSS (Scalable and Modular Architecture for CSS) for structuring SASS partials
+* [SMACSS](https://smacss.com/) (Scalable and Modular Architecture for CSS) for structuring [SASS](http://sass-lang.com/) partials

 **Responsive Components**